colinsurprenant/bloombroom/README.md

 ContinuousBloomFilter m=2875518, k=13 add+include      56606 ops/s
 ```

-## JRuby
+## JRuby < 1.7
 This has only been tested in Ruby **1.9** mode.
 JRuby 1.9 mode has to be enabled to run tests and benchmarks.

-Note that this is not necessary anymore with JRuby 1.7 which is in 1.9 mode by default.
+Note that this is not necessary  with JRuby >= 1.7 which is in 1.9 mode by default.

 - to run specs use